 Everything you can see with TableBuilder is always group level or aggregate data.
 You will never see the individual unit level data that sits 'behind' the tables.

-Here, we have a table that displays the number of recipients of three different benefit types (Newstart Allowance, Youth Allowance Other and Carer Payment) across the states and territories,
+Here, we have a table that displays the number of recipients of two benefit types (Parenting Payment Partnered and Parenting Payment Single)